ssciwr/sustainable_development_course/unit3/README.md

 We will learn about software design and programming paradigms.

 # 2. Programming paradigms
-Take a small example as in the video, for example the [factorial of a given number](https://en.wikipedia.org/wiki/Factorial), and try to implement it using two different paradigms.
+Take a small example, for example the [factorial of a given number](https://en.wikipedia.org/wiki/Factorial), and try to implement it using two different paradigms.
+You can use the [paradigm example repo](https://classroom.github.com/a/rTdjkl4h) as a reference.
 Can you identify advantages and disadvantages of one or the other paradigm in your specific example?

 # 3. Plan your software
 Take a piece of paper and draft a software based on the pieces of the Jupyter notebook that you wrote.
 Consider: programming paradigm (style), top-down or bottom-up?
 Do this without your team.​